 Barrow County MuseumWinder

 The museum is housed in the old historic jail (circa 1916) which is on the National Register of Historic Places.
-The fully restored jail features the original hanging tower and holding cells and a wide display of exhibits many of which were donated by area residents.
+The fully restored jail features the original hanging tower and holding cells and a wide display of exhibits on Senator Richard B. Russell, county history, and Fort Yargo.

 Fort Yargo State ParkWinder